All about relocating snakes

-Reviews of the scientific literature:
+Reviews of the scientific literature on snake relocation:

 Other facts from the Snake Country Guides